Last Updated: May 26, 2023 Published: May 1, 2021

 The concept of a self-serve data infrastructure is that it is made up of numerous capabilities that can be easily used by members of the domains to create and manage their data products.
 The self-serve data platform is supported by an infrastructure engineering team, whose primary concern is the management and operation of the various technologies in use.
 This illustrates the separation of concerns, domains are concerned with data and the self-serve data platform team is concerned with technology.
 The measure of success of the self-serve data platform is the autonomy of the domains.

-Traditional data governance can be seen as an inhibitor to producing value through data.
+Traditional data governance and access controls can be seen as an inhibitor to producing value through data.
 Data Mesh enables a different approach by embedding governance concerns into the workflow of the domains.
 There are numerous aspects to data governance, however when considering Data Mesh, it is imperative that usage metrics and reporting become part of this definition.
-The amount of usage of data and how that data is being used are key data points to understanding the value and hence success of individual data products.
+Data sharing, usage and how that data is being used are key data points to understanding the value and hence success of individual data products.

 The implementation of Data Mesh promotes organizational agility for organizations who want to thrive in an uncertain economic climate.
 All organizations need to be able to respond to changes in their environment with a low-cost, high reward approach.
 Introducing new data sources, needing to comply with changing regulatory requirements or meeting new analytics requirements are all drivers that will precipitate changes to an organization’s data management activities.
-Current data management approaches are typically based on complex and heavily integrated ETL between operational and analytical systems struggling to change in time to support the business needs in a timely fashion in the face of these drivers.
+Current data management approaches are typically based on complex and heavily integrated data pipelines (ETL, ELT) and data ingestion between operational and analytical data systems struggling to change in time to support the business needs in a timely fashion in the face of these drivers.
 The purpose of Data Mesh is to provide a more resilient approach with respect to data to efficiently respond to these changes.

 Data Mesh is a ‘socio-technical’ approach that requires changes to the organization across all three dimensions of people, process and technology.
 Organizations that adopt Data Mesh may spend 70% of their efforts on people and processes and 30% on the technology to enable the future Data Mesh state.